Spring-2023-CISC374/group-project-ghostshed/README.md

 # group-game-project

 This assignment is where you will submit your code for your MVP as well as the rest of the versions of your educational game.

+### Jumpstart Features
+Ghosts (By Ben Raymon) and Path Following

+- Created a Ghost class that extends a Phaser Sprite
+- new Ghost constructor takes in an integer representing the zone (2, 3, 4)
+- The Ghost will travel along a path that is defined based on the zone